jonnyynnoj/fabrica/README.md

 self::assertEquals('user123', $comment->user->username);
 ```

-#### One to Many

 You can also define the inverse side of the relation.
-For example you can define that each created `User` should have an associated `Comment`:
+For example, you can define that each created `User` should have an associated `Comment`:

 ```php
 Fabrica::define(User::class, function () {